rocky-one/rxjs-easy-store/README.md

         name: 'demo',
         // The reducers method name remains the same in the store
         type: 'getList',
+        // The observer does not respond, and the component does not render.
+        suspens: true,
         payload: {
             data: res.value
         }